siapkerjo/blog/_posts/patterns/2023-01-28-pipes-and-filters-pattern.md

 <li>validate your data.</li>
 </ol>

-Although, we can write a service that hides the complexity of data cleaning behind, it would have the same demerits as were listed earlier.
+Although we can write a service that hides the complexity of data cleaning behind, it would have the same demerits as were listed earlier.
 It would be worth creating a pipeline for the data cleaning, as a couple of steps in the above pipeline may need specialized processing and hardware.
 Furthermore, there are multiple off-the-shelf tools available that can be used in the pipeline.

 ## Summary
 In the end, I would say that pattern helps create scalable applications.
 The pattern resembles a water supply system, where a stream of water flows through the channel via various filters.
 The number of filters installed on the supply channel is based on the final usage of water.
 For example, water supplied to a household will pass through more filters than water supplied for irrigation.